Why Hire Index Plus

 Why do you need a professional indexer?

-- An indexer uses professional software that increases indexing speed to meet tight deadlines and to offer various output options.
+An indexer uses professional software that handles technical issues such as alphabetization and offers various output options.